kalaspuff/stable-diffusion-webui-controlnet-docker/README.md

 1. Duplicate this space to your Hugging Face account or clone this repo to your account.
 2. Under the *"Settings"* tab of your space you can choose which hardware for your space, that you will also be billed for.
 3. The [`on_start.sh`](./on_start.sh) file will be run when the container is started, right before the WebUI is initiated.
 This is where you can install any additional extensions or models you may need.
+Make sure the env value `IS_SHARED_UI` is set to `0` or is unset for your space, or else only the lightweight model installation will run and some features will be disabled.

 ---